jpgonzalezra/juggler/README.md

 ## Architecture

-Juggler is designed to be a resilient and efficient system for handling multiple RPC providers.
+Juggler is designed to be a resilient and efficient system for handling multiple RPC alloy providers.
 The architecture consists of the following key components:

 1. **Providers**: A `HashMap` of providers (WebSocket or IPC) managed through `Arc` and `RwLock` to ensure concurrent access.
 2. **Load Balancer**: The balancer selects the next available provider in a round-robin fashion, ensuring equitable distribution of requests.